- 📨 Inbox

 Searching and filtering your findings

-Filtering results can speed up moving multiple items between groups - simply run a search query and use "move to other group" feature to move all search results to the desired group:
+Filtering results can speed up moving multiple items between groups - simply run a search query and use "move to other group" feature to move all search results to the desired group or only the items you're interested in:

 Capturing findings in Stories